gyrocode/jquery-datatables-alphabetSearch/README.md

-jQuery DataTables Alphabetical Search
+jQuery DataTables AlphabetSearch
 =====================================

-AlphabetSearch is a feature plug-in for the jQuery DataTables library that provides alphabetical search feature.
+AlphabetSearch is a feature plug-in for the jQuery DataTables library that provides A-Z alphabetical search feature.

 More information and examples is available at [gyrocode.com/projects/jquery-datatables-alphabetsearch](https://www.gyrocode.com/projects/jquery-datatables-alphabetsearch/).